No Strings (1974 TV series)

 No Strings is a British television sitcom which aired on BBC1 in one series of six episodes in 1974.
 Written by Carla Lane, it was spun-off from an episode of the Comedy Playhouse screened in April of the same year.

-Derek (Keith Barron) advertises for a new flatmate, but does not get what he expects when the unusual Leonora (Rita Tushingham) moves in.
 Actors appearing in individual episodes included Felix Bowness, Brenda Cowling, Jessica Benton, Louis Mahoney, Tommy Godfrey, Alister Williamson, Norman Mitchell and April Walker.

+Plot

+Derek advertises for a new flatmate, but does not get what he expects when the unusual Leonora moves in.